 In general, you should simply choose the cheapest possible material that still fulfills your design requirements.
 Just doing functional prototyping?
 Try to stick to cheaper options, like ABS and aluminum.
 On the other hand, if you’re designing an implantable medical device, you’ll probably be forced to use pricier materials, like stainless steel, due to biocompatibility.

-Check out our CNC materials page to read more on Fictiv’s material offerings for CNC, including a comparison of price range and common applications of each material.
+Check out our CNC materials page to read about Fictiv’s material offerings for CNC, including a comparison of price range and common applications of each material.
+Review our Capabilities Guide for details on what Fictiv can offer your team.

 Reduce Setup Time